 II.
-Dallas County / City of Dallas: Shelter-in-place
+Shelter-in-place: Dallas County

 As amended, the Order contains the following principal provisions:

-- All people living within Dallas County shall shelter at their place of residence, except to perform “Essential Activities,” to provide or perform “Essential Government Functions,” or to operate “Essential Businesses.”
+- “All individuals currently living within Dallas County are ordered to shelter at their place of residence,” except to perform “Essential Activities,” to provide or perform “Essential Government Functions,” or to operate “Essential Businesses.”

-- All elective medical, surgical, and dental services are prohibited.
+- “All elective medical, surgical, and dental procedures are prohibited anywhere in Dallas County.”

 “Essential Business” includes a number of categories: